Alexey-Tsarev/udpxy/README.md

-This is the updxy 1.0.23-9 with patch, which prevent using of udpxy if you don't know secret uri.
+This is the updxy 1.0.23-9 with patch preventing of udpxy using if you don't know specific secret uri.

 Detailed description: